 Things to do in Iceland in Winter

-While winter might not be what comes to mind when thinking about traveling to Iceland, the months of November to February bring fantastic outdoor opportunities only possible in snow conditions.
+While winter might not be what comes to mind when traveling to Iceland, November to February brings fantastic outdoor opportunities only possible in snow conditions.
 Stormy, icy, windy – winter can see it all.

 Of course, what to do in Iceland in Winter also depends on how adventurous we might feel.
-But with proper layering up and careful planning, this time of the year seems to be perfect to explore with few people around.
+But with proper layering up and careful planning, this time of the year seems perfect for exploring with fewer people.

 Iceland Winter Activities: Things to See

-Iceland is often called the land of Ice and Fire, and for good reasons given the numbers of volcanoes and glaciers across the country.
-If we are short on time and have to pick a few things to see in Iceland, we’ll still make sure to include glaciers in any of our itineraries.
+Iceland is often called the land of Ice and Fire, and for good reasons, given the number of volcanoes and glaciers across the country.
+If we are short on time and have to pick a few things to see in Iceland, we’ll still make sure to include glaciers in our itineraries.

 While we are in Vatnajökull National Park, we will check Jökulsárlón lagoon with its glacial blue waters and icebergs, the nearby Svartifoss and Dettifoss waterfalls, and the Öræfajökull Volcano.

-Also located in South of Iceland, the Sólheimajökull glacier lays between the Katla and Eijafjallajökkull volcanoes and is part of the more massive Mýrdalsjökull glacier.
+Also located in the South of Iceland, the Sólheimajökull glacier lies between the Katla and Eijafjallajökkull volcanoes and is part of the more massive Mýrdalsjökull glacier.